DevByDEATHWISH/Alice/README.md

 ### Example Interaction

-You: Hello, how are you?\n
+You: Hello, how are you?

 Gemini: I am an AI language model, so I don't have feelings like humans do.
 However, I am here to assist you with any questions or tasks you may have.

 ### Note